sanjitsbatra/HiDENSEC/README.md

 For each BAM file we then provide the bam2sfs.sh script that performs alle frequency analysis on the BAM file.

 4. HiDENSEC analysis
-Given the rowsums and Hi-C data in sparse matrix format, we perform HiDENSEC analysis to generate a Hi-C map, to infer genome-wide absolute copy number profiles and infer tumor purity with HiDENSEC.nb.
+Given the rowsums and Hi-C data in sparse matrix format, we perform HiDENSEC analysis to generate a Hi-C map, to infer genome-wide absolute copy number profiles and infer tumor purity.
+All associated scripts are within the HiDENSEC_Mathematica folder.

 4. CNVkit copy number calling
 Our custom script run_CNVkit.sh provides a recipe to perform copy number calling using short-read sequencing data